 The Board of Trustees consists of seven voting members of the UUMH, including a President, Vice President, Secretary, Treasurer, and three members at large.
 The Board is responsible for all legal, business, and financial affairs, raising and expending of funds, the recommendation of an annual budget, salaries, compensation, employment and evaluation of staff, and other administrative matters.
 The Board delegates to the Minister day-by-day supervisory functions and responsibilities.
 The Board meets at least monthly, and its meetings are open to all members of UUMH.

-The Council Chairperson coordinates, oversees, encourages, and facilitates the activities of and communications among program committees.
-The Chairperson also coordinates preparation of budget recommendations by the several committees, and administers allocation of budgeted funds as necessary.
+The Council Chairperson coordinates oversee, encourages, and facilitates the activities of and communications among program committees.
+The Chairperson also coordinates the preparation of budget recommendations by several committees and administers the allocation of budgeted funds as necessary.

 The authority and duties of the Minister are directed toward the furtherance of the “Purposes and Vision” of the UUMH.
 These include worship, commitment ceremonies, pastoral care and counseling, life learning, and action as appropriate representing UUMH in the community.
-The Minister’s day-by-day supervisory functions include administration of staff and facilities.
-The Minister serves in an ex-officio member of all Boards and Committees, and facilitates communication among these several groups.
+The Minister’s day-by-day supervisory functions include the administration of staff and facilities.
+The Minister serves as an ex-officio member of all Boards and Committees and facilitates communication among these several groups.